akula-koteswarudu/akula-koteswarudu.github.io/Experience/lemnisk_technical.md

     <div style="background: rgba(255,255,255,0.1); padding: 1.5rem; border-radius: 8px; margin-bottom: 1.5rem;">
       <p style="color: rgba(255,255,255,0.95); line-height: 1.6; margin: 0;">
         Working with financial services clients meant that security couldn't be an afterthought.
-I implemented certificate pinning for iOS SDK API calls, designed secure token management systems, and ensured that every piece of sensitive data was handled with appropriate encryption and access controls.
+I implemented certificate pinning for iOS SDK API calls by building a backend service that returns encrypted certificates to the SDK, allowing the SDK to retrieve and pin certificates on every app start for secure API communication.
 These weren't just technical requirements – they were about building systems that clients could trust with their most sensitive communications.
       </p>
     </div>